Substance Abuse Treatment Programs

 - Withdrawal symptoms

 The severity of addiction is defined by how many of these symptoms are present.
-Things like co-occurring disorders, genetic or biological vulnerabilities, polydrug abuse, using substances at a young age, and environmental stressors can exacerbate and increase the severity of addiction.
+The factors that commonly exacerbate and increase the severity of addiction are the following:30

 - Extreme drowsiness or loss of consciousness